hoangduytran/blender-manual/manual/physics/particles/mode.rst

 - You may not duplicate or extrude keys or particles, but you can subdivide particles which adds new keypoints :menuselection:`Particle --> Subdivide`.
-- Alternatively you can rekey a particle :menuselection:`Particle --> Rekey`.
+- Alternatively you can re-key a particle :menuselection:`Particle --> Rekey`.

 How smoothly the hair and particle paths are displayed depends on the *Path Steps*